jhuckaby/pixl-server-storage/docs/Transactions.md

 } );
 ```

-The transaction ID will be `5a105e8b9d40e1329780d62ea2265d8a` (which is just an MD5 of `test1`).
-Now, let's say our `trans_dir` was set to `/let/tmp/db`, and inside our transaction we store a record with key `test1/record1`...
+The transaction ID will be a sequential number such as `1`.
+Now, let's say inside our transaction we store a record with key `test1/record1`...

 ```js
 trans.put( 'test1/record1', { foo: 12345 }, function(err) {